SykoLover

 -

-Bringing all of that to the heartbreak moment in 2010, my pride, envy, wrath, and greed were all triggered when I couldn't get what (who) I wanted.
+Bringing all of that to the heartbreak moment in 2010, where the seven sins had combined forces to destroy me, my pride, envy, wrath, and greed were all triggered when I couldn't get what (who) I wanted.
 I became sloth dwelling on the situation, pouting as a supposed victim of mistreatment.
 I turned to lust (porn/sex) and gluttony (alcohol) to silence the pain but, it always just returned louder.

 The examples above are just a few of a thousand I could use.
 It's blatantly obvious to see how ugly, toxic, broken, trust-breaking, obsessive, selfish and hateful the sins are.
 Our most valuable asset in life is our relationships.
 Sin destroyed every friendship I had.
 It is the source of our pain/ depression/ anxiety.
+The weight of sin is absolutely exhausting, physically and psychologically.
 We have earned these feelings with our thoughts and actions.
-Through wisdom and clarity it's hindsight reveals how destructive sin is.
+Through the wisdom and clarity gained, looking back it's easy to see how destructive sin is.

 I made an acronym for the sins: P.L.A.G.U.E.S. (substituting ungratefulness for greed and anger for wrath).
 When you feel pain, check it.